 - Inappropriate sanction.
 In reviewing an appeal based on this ground, the Provost does not replace the Dean of Students’ judgment with his or her own; he or she reviews the matter to determine whether the sanctions imposed are authorized under applicable policy and sufficient to preventing recurrence of similar conduct by the respondent or others and eliminate a hostile environment for the reporting party and the campus.
 If the Provost finds that the sanction was not authorized and/or was insufficient, he or she will determine a sanction that is appropriate given the facts and circumstances of the case and precedent.

-Appeal Process and Timeline.
-Appeals must be submitted to the Office of Student Conduct within five days following written notification of the Dean’s determination.
+B. Appeal Process and Timeline.
+Appeals must be submitted to the Office of Student Conduct within five days of the Dean’s issuance of the notification of sanctions and/or remedies.
 All appeals must be in writing and clearly cite the ground(s) for the appeal and the evidence supporting it.
+Appeals must be limited to 3500 words, unless an exemption is granted.
+The Director of Student Conduct or designee promptly will submit the appeal to the Provost or designee and provide the Provost with access to all relevant case records.
 If a student files an appeal, the Director of Student Conduct or designee will promptly notify the other party and provide him or her with access to the appeal.
 The other party has three days to provide a written response to the appeal.
-The Director of Student Conduct or designee promptly will submit the appeal to the Provost or designee and provide the Provost with access to all relevant case records.
 The Provost or designee may confer with appropriate individuals, in order to obtain information necessary to make a fully-informed decision.

-The Provost shall strive to render a determination on the appeal within fifteen days of the receipt of the appeal packet.
+The Provost or designee shall strive to render a determination on the appeal within fifteen days of the receipt of the appeal packet.
 Written notice of the appeal decision, including the reasons for the decision and that the decision is final will be provided contemporaneously to all parties.
-The Provost’s determination is final and not subject to further appeal.
+The appeal determination is final and not subject to further appeal.